e-gold¶

 The Innovation¶

 The system worked by maintaining reserves of physical gold in secure vaults.
 Each unit of e-gold represented a specific weight of actual gold, giving users confidence that their digital holdings had real-world value.
 This gold backing distinguished e-gold from purely fiat digital currencies and appealed to users who distrusted unbacked digital tokens.
+What set e-gold apart from other early digital currency experiments was this unique approach of backing transactions with physical gold -- a tangible asset that had served as money for millennia.

 Rapid Growth¶